Mars Reconnaissance Orbiter: Pre-launch

-After the twin failures of the Mars Climate Orbiter and the Mars Polar Lander missions in 1999, NASA reorganized and replanned its Mars Exploration Program.
-In October 2000, NASA announced its reformulated Mars plans, which reduced the number of planned missions and introduced a new theme: "follow the water".
-The plans included a newly christened Mars Reconnaissance Orbiter to launch in 2005.
+After the failures of the Mars Climate Orbiter and the Mars Polar Lander missions in 1999, NASA reorganized and replanned its Mars Exploration Program.
+In October 2000, NASA announced its reformulated Mars plans, which reduced the number of planned missions and introduced a new theme, "follow the water".
+The plans included the Mars Reconnaissance Orbiter (MRO), to be launched in 2005.

 On October 3, 2001, NASA chose Lockheed Martin as the primary contractor for the spacecraft's fabrication.
 By the end of 2001 all of the mission's instruments were selected.
-There were no major setbacks during MRO's construction, and the spacecraft was shipped to John F. Kennedy Space Center on May 1, 2005, to prepare it for launch.
+There were no major setbacks during the MRO's construction, and the spacecraft arrived at John F. Kennedy Space Center on April 30, 2005, for launch preparations.

 Mission objectives

-MRO has both scientific and "mission support" objectives.
-The prime science mission was designed to last from November 2006 to November 2008, and the mission support phase from November 2006 – November 2010.
-Both missions have been extended.
+MRO has both scientific and "mission support" objectives which were carried out during the mission's phases.
+The Primary Science Phase lasted until November 2008, at which time NASA declared the mission a success.
+The Extended Science Phase, lasting from 2008 to 2010, was initially planned to support the Phoenix lander and the Mars Science Laboratory, but they were uncontactable and delayed respectively, freeing up the MRO to further study Mars.After 2010, the mission consisted of Extended Mission (EM) phases, each lasting two years up to EM4, and three years from then on.
+As of 2024, the MRO is on its 6th extended mission.